sikaeducation/curriculum/courses/102/standards/apply-version-control/topics/git-commits/README.md

 These usually don't represent single units of work:

+* Multiple features
+* Work in progress for multiple features
 * Changing something from being broken in one way to being broken in a different way
 * Adding a single line of code
 * Changing the name of a variable
 * Creating an empty file or folder

+That said, you're better off making too many commits than too few.
+There are variety of advanced techniques for reorganizing and combining previous commits that you've made if you end up with more commits than necessary.

 ## Staging Strategy